AElfProject/AElf/docs-sphinx/getting-started/smart-contract-development/greeter-contract/test.md

 - you can use the contracts stub to call the contract and check returns.

 Feel free to have a look at the full test class in the Boilerplate source code.

-## Next

-We've seen how to add the tests for a contract.
-The next step is to run the node where the contract is deployed to actually be able to interact with the contract from external sources.